 How socioeconomic contexts complement contingent factors in examining government expenditure

 Yonsei researcher Whasun Jho takes a deeper dive into how institutions and social capital affect economy and help us better understand future outcomes Professor Whasun Cho

 How Your Childhood Advantage May Become a Mortality-related Disadvantage

-Yonsei sociologist investigates mortality, marriage longevity, and childhood family structure Professor Jeong-han Kang, Department of Sociology, Yonsei University
+Yonsei sociologist investigates mortality, marriage longevity, and childhood family structure Professor Jeong-han Kang, Sociology, Yonsei University

 Dependence on Search Engines May Cause Business Failure